-Although Brussels IV came into force on 17 August 2012, most of its provisions did not apply until 17 August 2015 (although there are certain transitional provisions which apply).
-Further, the UK (and Ireland and Denmark) has opted out of Brussels IV, however it will still have consequences for UK nationals who die on or after 17 August 2015 owning assets in one or more EU member states.
+Although Brussels IV came into force on 17 August 2012, most of its provisions did not apply until 17 August 2015.
+Further, although the UK (and Ireland and Denmark) has opted out of Brussels IV (and regardless of Brexit), it will still have consequences for UK nationals who die on or after 17 August 2015 owning assets in one or more EU member states.

-If an individual wants to make an express “choice of law” of their nationality to govern the entirety of their estate then they would be able to do so in their Will.
+If an individual wants to make an express “choice of law” of their nationality to govern the entirety of their estate then they would usually do so in their Will.

-Brussels IV is only concerned with succession law of a deceased’s estate.
+Brussels IV is only concerned with the succession law of EU member states.
 It will not affect the tax position of the laws of where the asset may be situated or questions relating to matrimonial property regimes.
-In many cases however, it may still be necessary to seek advice in the EU member state where the asset is situated (which we can do on your behalf) to check how things will work in practice (including, inter alia, the potential tax implications in that jurisdiction and whether a separate local law Will would still be sensible alongside the choice of law election).
+This being the case, in most cases it will be sensible to also seek advice in the EU member state where the asset is situated (which we can do on your behalf) to check how things will work in practice (including, inter alia, the potential tax implications in that jurisdiction and whether a separate local law Will would still be sensible alongside the choice of law election).

 Do I need to take any action?

-Brussels IV will fundamentally change the succession landscape for EU member states and for UK nationals owning assets in those states.
+Brussels IV will, over time, fundamentally change the succession landscape for EU member states and for UK nationals/non-UK nationals owning assets in those states.